Offerel/roundcube_pictures/README.md

-# Pictures Plugin (Roundcube)
+# Roundcube Photos
-This is a simple pictures/gallery plugin for Roundcube.
+This is a photos/gallery plugin for Roundcube, similar to Google Photos/Amazon Photos.
 You can view your personal photos that are synced to your personal storage in a easy way.
 This plugin does not sync itself, it gives you only easy access to the synced photos.
 To sync your photos, you can use any software/system which can automatically sync the photos from your smartphone (or any other device) to a storage accessible by Roundcube.

-I used [Justified-Gallery](https://github.com/miromannino/Justified-Gallery) to show the thumbnails on the page in a way i personally like it and [GLightbox](https://biati-digital.github.io/glightbox/) to display the pictures.
+I used [Justified-Gallery](https://github.com/miromannino/Justified-Gallery) to show the thumbnails on the page in a way i personally like it and [GLightbox](https://biati-digital.github.io/glightbox/) to display the photod.
 Videos are integrated via [Plyr](https://github.com/sampotts/plyr).
 Please see the license details on the page of this projects.

 # Contribution
 If you would like to support this Plugin, you have various options.
 You can report bugs via the [Issue Tracker](https://codeberg.org/Offerel/Roundcube_Pictures/issues).
 This helps me to fix these bugs as quickly as possible.